 Base 12: An Introduction

-Base 12, also called duodecimal, is a number system that uses 12 as its base.
-Here, our expert explains how the system works.
+Base 12, also called duodecimal, is a numeral system that uses 12 as its base.
+Here is how the base 12 system works.

 Written by David Koff